HonkingGoose/git-gosling/docs/git_sandbox/check_the_repository_history_with_git_log.md

 ---
 id: check_the_repository_history_with_git_log
 title: Check the repository history with git log
+description: How to view the repository history with git log
 ---

 Let's go take a look at your repository's history.